specialistgeneralist/Reddit-political-ideology/progress_tracker.md

    3. Instead of going through the most recent posts, we can loop through the top (most popular) posts of all time (or of the week, month, year, etc.) These will presumably have a greater number of comments on them.
 As such the unique user/flair pairs yeilded from 1000 of the best posts of all time is likely to be much higher than through looping the 1000 most recent comments.
    4. We can loop through new comment, the top comments (of the week, year, etc.) seperately and then merge the files together.
 There will undoubtably be duplicates but it will be easy to remove duplicates from the merged data using R or Python.

-* I will try various combinations of these possible workarounds and then update the user flair script in this repo.
-* I will also look into alternative technologies, i.e. pushshift.io
+* I will also look into alternative technologies, i.e. pushshift.io if this doesn't work.

 * I am currently pursuing option 3.
 This seems to be doing reasonably well.
 So far I have collected 60,000+ user/flair pairs.
 I will try option 4 if this doesn't yield sufficient results by the end of the loop.